iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

    : Image Rotation

-| The time display is very small and hard to see, so right-click [Time] in the object browser, display [Time Settings] from [Properties], and appropriately increase the font size.
+| The time display is very small and hard to see, so right-click [Time] in the object browser, display [Time Settings] from [Property], and appropriately increase the font size.

 .. figure:: images/02/GELATO/time_size_setting.png
    :width: 100%